ChefData/pinterest-data-pipeline545/README.md

     python user_posting_emulation.py
     ```

+### Checking Data has been sent with a Kafka consumer

 To check data has been sent to the cluster, run a Kafka consumer (one per topic).

 On the client EC2 machine: